 From the descent of the Holy Ghost to overshadow Mary, through the parables of Jesus, to the ascension of the risen Christ on the third day after his crucifixion, the subject-matter, the characters, occurrences, events, acts, and sayings of the gospels bear the unmistakable stamp of the Sacred Egyptian Mysteries and the dramas enacted within them which told the story of the mythical Messiah and the trials of initiation.
 Every time a Christian turns to the East to make his obeisance to the Christ, it is a confession that the cult is solar, the admission being all the more telling because it is unconscious.
 Every picture of the Christ, with the halo of glory around his head, of the infant Jesus in the arms of the Mother of All, of his depiction as a lamb, as a shepherd feeding his flock, as the fisher of men, and as the Prince of Peace and Ever-coming Son are sure and certain proofs of his origin in the mythical Solar Messiah of Egypt, who was Horus in one phase of the Mythos and Osiris, Khonsu and Iu-em-hetep in others.

 To conclude, it is my firm conviction that the Christian religion is nothing more nor less than the ancient Egyptian religion with the Egyptian wisdom taken OUT.
 It has taught men to believe that the vilest spirit may be washed white in the atoning blood of the purest, offered up as a bribe to an avenging God.
 It has divinised a figure of helpless human suffering, and a face of pitiful pain.
 It has reared its dogmas on the lie of 'original sin' and the need for a human scapegoat to atone for the wickedness and impiety of men.
 But a time will come when the fable of this fictitious fall of man, and the false redemption by the cloud-begotten angry and jealous 'god' of the Old Testament shall have passed away like a shadow in the night of man's idolatry and blindness.
-Then men will awaken to learn that there is a God of Love and Light and that we—not priests, or a blood-soaked scapegoat hanging on the cross of wooden ignorance—are the arbiters of our own salvation or damnation.
+Then men and women will awaken to learn that there is a God of Love and Light and that we—not priests, or a blood-soaked scapegoat hanging on the cross of wooden ignorance—are the arbiters of our own salvation or damnation.

 If this, and the previous articles in this investigation, have opened the eyes of even one of my readers to the Ageless Truths I have endeavoured to put before them and shown them something of the beauty, grandeur and wisdom to be found in the Bible and other sacred texts, my labours will be amply repaid.